guettli/deadends-of-it/README.md

 Sounds good.
 Sounds like [practice of charity](https://en.wikipedia.org/wiki/Charity_(practice).
 Charity gives you and me a warm feeling inside.

+It is discriminating.
+Why invest time and money into a custom linux distribution if only a few people benefit from it?
+It feels less like charity, but in reality it is more generosity if you help to develop something generic which helps everybody.

 But how to provide useful service to help people?
 You need to lower the barrier.
 Installing a Linux distribution is a lot of effort.
 You won't reach many people.
 An application which works on Windows, Linux and Mac will reach more people.
 An application which just requires a web browser reaches nearly everybody.